MomentEvents/Where2Be-Web/backend/README.md

 Copy the API URL and anon key.
 Then, put them in the `.env` file in the `frontend` folder

 You can access your dashboard using http://localhost:54323/

+Now, read `storage.md` to set up storage buckets if you haven't already

 ### Stop local development